Kelly Caro

 Maryville, TN 37801

-Kelly Caro is the Chapter and Member Services Manager at Tau Beta Pi Association, Inc., where she supports national operations for more than 250 collegiate chapters and a membership exceeding 600,000 engineers.
-Her work centers on process design, operational management, and policy implementation, with a focus on accuracy, risk awareness, and continuous improvement.
+Kelly Caro is the Chapter and Member Services Manager at Tau Beta Pi Association, where she supports national operations for more than 250 collegiate chapters and a membership exceeding 600,000 engineers.
+Her work centers on process design, operational management, and policy implementation, with a focus on accuracy, risk awareness, and systems that operate at scale.

-Kelly has led initiatives to redesign workflows, develop standard operating procedures, and strengthen systems that support high-volume, mission-critical operations.
-In addition to her professional role, she is completing a Bachelor of Mechanical Engineering at Arizona State University and remains actively involved in honor societies and professional mentorship.
-Her work reflects a steady commitment to clarity, accountability, and building systems that endure.
+Kelly has led initiatives to redesign workflows, develop standard operating procedures, and strengthen infrastructure for high-volume, mission-critical operations.
+As a first-generation college student, she is currently completing a Bachelor of Science in Mechanical Engineering at Arizona State University and remains actively involved in multiple honor societies, reflecting a continued commitment to discipline, clarity, and long-term growth.

 • Microsoft Essentials in Administrative Assistance